 Schedule your interviews as fast as possible—within two weeks of your initial conversations.
 You don’t want a competing company to be

 faster than you and snatch up the best candidates.
-And don’t reschedule on the candidate once the appointment is made.
+Don’t reschedule on the candidate once the appointment is made.
 On the other hand, if the applicant needs to reschedule, do everything within reason to make that happen.
-Schedule the interview in the format that’s easiest for them: Skype, phone, or a weekend meeting.
+Additionally, schedule the interview in the format that’s easiest for them: Virtual, phone, or a weekend meeting.

 Keep them updated

-If you’ve done your job attracting the best candidates, then they’ll be eager to hear back from you after the interview.
+Once you’ve done your job attracting the best candidates, then they’ll be eager to hear back from you after the interview.
 Which is great!
 Keep them posted.
 Don’t leave them in the dark if you’re still interviewing other candidates.
 Let them know how many people you’re still planning to interview, whether they’re still in the running, and when you expect to reach a decision.
-If they have other companies competing for their attention, you may have to act fast.
+Finally, if they have other companies competing for their attention, you may have to act fast.

 For more access to the best talent, check out our website at https://www.chiefofstaffkc.com.